Skip to main content

 External IDs in events

-When a connection triggers an event (e.g., task_run.completed), the event payload includes the connection’s external_id.
+When a credential triggers an event (e.g., credential.verified), the event payload includes the credential’s external_id.
 This lets you route event processing to the right user in your system without an extra API call.

 {